senseiji/blog4/_posts/data-engineering/2021-01-30-how-do-i-start-a-career-in-data-engineering.md

     homepage: how-do-i-start-a-career-in-data-engineering-thumbnail.jpg

 ---

+# How Do I Start A Career In Data Engineering

 Are you truly excited to work with data and generate meaningful insight from a pile of nothing?
 Lucky for you – today, there are more open positions for Data Engineers and fewer professionals to fill them in.
 With that said, we’ll be going in-depth to answer the burning question – “how do I start a career in Data Engineering?”